Thinking School Status and Cognitive Education

 Redden Court School values the importance of making strong links with other schools.
 Primary liaison has played an important role in the way that we promote thinking skills within the community.
-This year, we have been sharing good practice with other Secondary Schools in the borough.
-For more information contact the Director of Cognitive Education, Mrs G Aukett.
+We have also been known to share good practice with other Secondary Schools in the borough as well as provide training for the Havering Teacher Training Partnership.
+For more information contact the Thinking Skills Coordinator, Miss Buntrock.

 Thinking Skills - Form Time

 We believe form time is an extremely valuable part of the school day and should be used to assist students with their learning.
-Form timetables have now been introduced for each year group that include a day dedicated to developing cognition.
+Form timetables have now been introduced for KS3 that include a day dedicated to developing cognition.
 Form Tutors are provided with various materials that allow students to develop their thinking skills during form time.
-In the first term, we focused on ‘P4C’ (Philosophy for Children) where students had the opportunity to explore a starting point through questioning and purposeful discussion.